 Some comb through websites.
 Others use name generators in search of something that strikes them.
 Still others throw darts at baby name books and…

 Regardless of your personal preference, no one method is better than another.
 For me, though, I have to say that giving a name to a character is never a minor decision.

 Why?
 Because names have power.

 Okay, maybe not Superman-type power — possibly not even on par with Batman — but it is power nonetheless.
-Trust me.
+Trust me on this.

-In real life, the point that Shakespeare made is, for the most part, true.
+In real life, the point that Shakespeare made is true, for the most part.
 Your next-door neighbor Donna is still going to be the same person whether you choose to call her Jill, Jack, or Molly.
 It could be argued, though, that many people consider their given name to be part of themselves as a whole.
-Some would probably go so far as to say that it’s a part of their “identity” beyond just being a string of sounds.
+Some would probably go so far as to say that it’s a part of their “identity” beyond just being a string of sounds people use to refer to one another.
 On some level, the name helps to define them or carries some sort of meaning.

 Yes, I am named after a house.
+And an enormous house at that.
 Go ahead and get the laughter out of your system.
 I’ll wait.

 To explain why this is, we’re going to take a small detour into archaeological theory.
 Don’t worry — we won’t get lost.
 I promise.

 In Behavioral Archaeology, there is a concept called object agency.
 The word agency here is defined as “the capacity, condition, or state of acting or of exerting power” (Miriam-Webster Dictionary).
 Essentially, in very simplistic terms, what object agency means is that we, as humans, tend to assign power (or agency) to things that we use to manipulate or control our environment.
 But it’s not just physical objects.
 It can also include anything from places and geographical features to words and drawings.